-NUR 107 - Anatomy and Physiology of the Human Body - II - 3 credits
+NUR 203 - Anatomy and Physiology of the Human Body - II - 4.5 credits

-Anatomy and Physiology of the Human Body -II is the second part of a two-course sequence that expands content discussed in the introductory course.
-The current course presents the anatomy and physiology of the Endocrine, Sensory, Cardiovascular, Lymphatic, Respiratory, Digestive, and Urinary Systems.
+This course is the second course of a three-course sequence which expands content discussed in the introductory course.
+The current course presents the anatomy and physiology of the Nervous, Endocrine, and Cardiovascular Systems.
 The interdependent relationships among systems and the way these parts interact to maintain homeostasis to ensure health and survival are presented.
-Common diseases and disorders associated with the body systems, their effect on the human body, evaluation, treatment, and nursing implications are explored.
-Concurrent Skills Lab experiences reinforce anatomical knowledge and basic physiological function and impact optimal health across the lifespan.
-40 hours of instruction.
+Common diseases and disorders associated with the body systems, effect on the human body, evaluation, treatment, and nursing implications are explored.
+Medical terminology associated with each system is integrated throughout course content.
+Concurrent Skills Lab experiences reinforce anatomical knowledge and basic physiological function, and impact on optimal health across the lifespan.
+60 hours of instruction.